edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 ## Introduction

 Let's explore the development and optimization of a cloud-based visual anomaly detection model designed for edge deployments, featuring real-time and serverless inference.
+In this example scenario, we will

 We will cover the following topics: